yuri-sevatz/cyber_breach/README.md

-# Cyberpunk 2077 - Breach Protocol Auto Solver
+# Cyberpunk 2077 - Breach Protocol Auto-Solver

 ## Description

-The Cyberpunk 2077 "Breach Protocol Auto Solver" is a **Screen Capture + OCR + Auto Solver** for Cyberpunk 2077 on PC.
+The Cyberpunk 2077 "Breach Protocol Auto-Solver" is a **Screen Capture + OCR + Solver + Auto-Clicker** for Breaches in Cyberpunk 2077 on PC.

 My goal was to try and make the Breach Protocol minigame as easy as possible for PC players.

-I think the minigame is fun, but I felt it detracts from the mood of the rest of the game, especailly for completionists like myself.
+I think the minigame is fun, but I felt it detracts from the explosive ascension in the rest of the game, especailly for completionists like myself!

 (+ I hate Sudokus, and all brute-force problems :P)